qiboml.models#

 (Circuit)

-- preprocessing(x: Circuit) Circuit #
+- preprocessing(x: Circuit) Circuit#

 Perform some preprocessing on the input circuit to run with the settings specified by the decoder.
 In detail, transpilation and noise application on the input circuit is performed.

-- transpile(x: Circuit) Circuit #
+- transpile(x: Circuit) Circuit#

 Transpile a given circuit

-using the instructions provided by thetranspiler
+xusing the instructions provided by thetranspilerattribute.

 - class qiboml.models.decoding.State(nqubits: int, qubits: Optional[tuple[int]] = None, wire_names: Optional[Union[tuple[int], tuple[str]]] = None, nshots: Optional[int] = None, backend: Optional[Backend] = None, transpiler: Optional[Passes] = None, noise_model: Optional[NoiseModel] = None, density_matrix: Optional[bool] = False, _circuit: Circuit = None)[source]#